sxmawl/PaperPy/README.md

-# RAG Evaluation System
+# PaperPy

-A comprehensive evaluation system for RAG (Retrieval-Augmented Generation) systems using synthetic question-answer pairs generated from PDF documents.
+A chat with research paper application used to explain comprehensive evaluation system for RAG (Retrieval-Augmented Generation) systems using synthetic question-answer pairs generated from PDF documents.

 ## Features